RISE: Leveraging Retrieval Techniques for Summarization Evaluation: Abstract

 \section{Abstract}

 Evaluating automatically-generated text summaries is a challenging task.
 While there have been many interesting approaches, they still fall short of human evaluations.
 We present RISE, a new approach for evaluating summaries by leveraging techniques from information retrieval.
 RISE is first trained as a retrieval task using a dual-encoder retrieval setup, and can then be subsequently utilized for evaluating a generated summary given an input document, without gold reference summaries.
 RISE is especially well suited when working on new datasets where one may not have reference summaries available for evaluation.
-We conduct comprehensive experiments on the SummEval benchmark \citep{fabbri-2021} and the results show that RISE has higher correlation with human evaluations compared to many past approaches to summarization evaluation.
+We conduct comprehensive experiments on the SummEval benchmark \citep{fabbri-2021} and a long document summarization benchmark.
+The results show that RISE consistently achieves higher correlation with human evaluations compared to many past approaches to summarization evaluation.
 Furthermore, RISE also demonstrates data-efficiency and generalizability across languages.